Please click on each event to learn more.

 Piper Auditorium, Gund Hall, Harvard Graduate School of Design, 48 Quincy Street, Cambridge

-The Harvard Graduate School of Design's Center for Green Buildings and Cities presents: "Climate Ready Boston: Planning for the Challenges Ahead" with Bud Ris, Co-Chair, Climate Preparedness Working Group, Boston Green Ribbon Commission, and Senior Climate Advisor, Barr Foundation.
+The Harvard Center for Green Buildings and Cities at the Graduate School of Design presents: "Climate Ready Boston: Planning for the Challenges Ahead" with Bud Ris, Co-Chair, Climate Preparedness Working Group, Boston Green Ribbon Commission, and Senior Climate Advisor, Barr Foundation.

 Tuesday, April 25